Princess Agents: Ratings

-A week before the drama finished airing, Hunan changed its airing schedule to Sunday-Tuesday at 23:00 CST to promote their upcoming drama during Princess Agents' timeslot.
-This greatly impacted ratings due to audience not knowing of the new time slot and the drama airing an hour later than usual.
+One week before the drama concluded its broadcast, Hunan Television altered its airing schedule, moving the series to Sunday-Tuesday at 23:00 CST in order to promote an upcoming drama during Princess Agents original time slot.
+The change significantly affected ratings, as many viewers were unaware of the new schedule, and episodes were broadcast one hour later than usual.